Georg Elser: Death

 In April 1945, with German defeat imminent, the Nazis' intention of staging a show trial over the Bürgerbräukeller bombing had become futile.
 Hitler ordered the execution of special security prisoner "Eller" — the name used for Elser in Dachau — along with Wilhelm Canaris, Dietrich Bonhoeffer and others who had plotted against him.
 The order, dated 5 April 1945, from the Gestapo HQ in Berlin, was addressed to the Commandant of the Dachau concentration camp, SS-Obersturmbannführer Eduard Weiter.

-The order came into the possession of Captain S. Payne Best in May 1945, and appeared in Best's book, The Venlo Incident.
+The order came into the possession of Payne Best in May 1945, and appeared in Best's book, The Venlo Incident.
 That part of the order relating to Elser reads:

 The question of our prisoner in special protective custody, 'Eller', has also again been discussed at highest level.
 The following directions have been issued: On the occasion of one of the next Terror Attacks on Munich, or, as the case may be, the neighbourhood of Dachau, it shall be pretended that 'Eller' suffered fatal injuries.
 I request you therefore, when such an occasion arises to liquidate 'Eller' as discreetly as possible.
 Please take steps that only a few people, who must be specially pledged to silence, hear about this.
 The notification to me regarding the execution of this order shall be something like:

 'On ... caused by a Terror Attack (air raid) on ... the prisoner in protective custody 'Eller' was fatally wounded.'

 After noting the contents and carrying out the orders contained in it, destroy this letter.

 The signature on the order was illegible, according to Best.

 In his 1947 book, To The Bitter End, Hans Bernd Gisevius commented on the order:

 When the Gestapo men killed on their own account or on the direct orders of Himmler, they did not require such complicated instructions and Hitler's orders for the liquidation of unwanted persons were not usually phrased in so tactful a manner ...
 (With his own end in sight) Hitler suddenly recalled the existence of 'the Zither player'; and fearfully, as if possessed by a sudden and inexplicable shame, this murderer of millions attempted to conceal his execution of an assassin who had long since been forgotten by the world public.

 On 9 April 1945, four weeks before the end of the war in Europe, Georg Elser was shot dead and his fully dressed body immediately burned in the crematorium of Dachau Concentration Camp.
 He was 42 years old.

 In 1954, SS-Oberscharführer Theodor Bongartz, the man in charge of the crematorium at Dachau, was determined to have been the murderer of Georg Elser, during a German court proceeding in which SS-Unterscharführer Edgar Stiller was on trial as an accessory to murder.
 As the SS man in charge of the special prisoners at Dachau from 1943 to 1945, Stiller was accused of escorting Elser to the crematorium where he was allegedly shot by Bongartz.
 Theodor Bongartz was not brought to account as he had died of an illness in 1945.